The Authentic of Balinese Art Through Cultural Heritage

 Balinese Painting

 Bali as the “island of artists” have thousands of artworks, especially Balinese Painting.
-The artsy spirit that exists on this island come from generation to generation.
+The artsy spirit that exists on this island comes from generation to generation.
 In fact, Balinese artists traditionally produced only religious art for depicting myths.
 One of the oldest traditional Balinese paintings is from Gelgel Kingdom Heritage with several works of art.
-Further, the painting estimated around 15th century.
+Further, the painting is estimated around the 15th century.
 Simple painting style with natural dye made of cotton flower and rice starch.
 It looks like the paintings found in “Wayang Kulit” (shadow puppetry from Java).

-There are 3 famous Balinese painters who put acculturation between traditional concepts and materials in art with some western influences.
+There are 3 famous Balinese painters who put acculturation between traditional concepts and materials in art with some Western influences.
 They are I Gusti Nyoman Lempad, Ida Bagus Gelgel, and Ida Bagus Kembang.
-The Balinese arts communities increasingly being formed in several areas.
+The Balinese arts communities are increasingly being formed in several areas.
 Also, the art school started to produce Balinese artists with more capable abilities.

 Nowadays, some new schools of artists are experimenting with more modern forms of art, and a wide range of artistic approaches.
 You can see it through art galleries across Bali, such as hotels, cafes, and restaurants that usually held an exhibition.
 Artists of all types and skill levels sell their paintings to tourists at reasonable prices depending on their talents.